ewanhowell5195/block-model-renderer/README.md

 ## Features

 * Renders blocks, items, and custom models from a resource pack
-* Full vanilla model, blockstate, and item-definition support, with accurate lighting and tints
+* Full vanilla model, blockstate, item-definition, and texture atlas support, with accurate lighting and tints
 * Animated textures with WebP and GIF output
 * Stack multiple resource packs with higher ones overriding lower ones, just like in Minecraft
 * Virtual asset handlers, serve files from memory, zips, HTTP, anywhere